anjana2468/Flask_Terraform_application/README.md

 ## Features
 ### 1. Flask Application: A Python-based web application with pre-designed routes and templates.

+🧠 Flask Pages Overview
+home.html – The home page serves as the entry point to the application.
+It provides a welcoming introduction and basic navigation to other sections of the site

+contact.html – This page contains a contact form for users to reach out or submit inquiries.
+It includes:

+    Input fields: name, email, message

+    A submit button that redirects to thank_you.html

+about.html – This page gives background about the project

+thank_you.html – This page is shown after the contact form is submitted to confirm that the message was received.

 ### 2. AWS Infrastructure:
     - EC2 instance with a custom security group.
     - VPC, Subnets, Internet Gateway, and Route Table.